 The good news about addiction is that with the right knowledge and treatment, many addicts can, and do, recover quite quickly.

-This popular online course explains the key information you need to know to tackle addiction successfully.
+This popular online course on treating addiction explains the key information you need to know to tackle addictions successfully.

 The most useful course I've done in over 10 years of working with people with addictionsYouth & Community Worker